Introduction of Rōmaji and lists of the Rōmaji spelling for Japanese alphabets.

 Sokuon

-っ / ッ
+っ ッ

-Make the first letter of the following consonant double.
+Make the following consonant letter double.

 Long Vowels